 IASI Alpine Level 1

-The Level 1 exam runs at the end of the first 3 weeks of training, before Christmas week.
+The Level 1 exam runs at the end of the first few weeks of training, before February Half Term week.

 This way we have plenty of time to prepare accordingly for the assessment and maximize the chances of success.

 Note: In case of failure the exam can be retaken later on during the program.

 The IASI L1 qualification allows instructors to teach in protected environments, so you wish you can already start teaching!

 The Level 2 exam runs at the beginning of February, right before the Half Term holiday weeks.
 The IASI L2 qualification allows instructors to teach outdoor and unsupervised.
 Making you a ski instructor free to work in the majority of countries in the world.
 This allows you to apply to schools in town or in other resorts.